jolonf/Buddy/docs/SPEC_V1.0_Initial_Chat.md

         *   The application should aim to render basic Markdown formatting (e.g., bold, italics, code blocks ` ``` `) if SwiftUI makes this reasonably straightforward.
 If complex, plain text rendering is acceptable for V1.
     *   The application needs to correctly parse the SSE stream to extract the message content (typically within `delta.content`).
 *   **Error Handling (Chat):**
-    *   If an error occurs during the chat request/response (e.g., API error from LM Studio, network issue mid-stream), an informative error message shall be displayed inline within the chat view (e.g., replacing or appending to the LLM's incomplete response bubble).
+    *   If an error occurs during the chat request/response (e.g., API error from LM Studio, network issue mid-stream), an informative error message shall be displayed in a dedicated status area above the chat history.
 *   **Persistence:** The chat history shall *not* persist between application launches in V1.0.
 Clearing the chat or restarting the app will result in an empty chat view.

 **5. Non-Functional Requirements**